-Nyshka Chandran writes the Asia-Pacific stock market updates for CNBC.com.
+Nyshka Chandran is a writer for CNBC.com.
 She previously worked as a content writer in Toronto after graduating from the University of Toronto, where she majored in Political Science.

 Follow Nyshka on Twitter: @NyshkaCNBC

 Asian shares rebounded on Thursday following the previous day's sharp sell-off as investors await trade figures from China.

 Asian equities were sharply sold off on Wednesday on mounting concerns that Ukraine was on the brink of a civil war.

 Asian stocks were mixed on Tuesday in holiday-thinned trade with markets in South Korea, Hong Kong and Japan shut.

 Asian stocks ended mostly higher on Monday but trading volumes were thin with Japanese and South Korean markets shut for holidays.